-DS223 ABDOMINAL ULTRASOUND I (3.0 credits/60 clock hours) Presents normal and abnormal conditions of the gallbladder, liver, spleen, pancreas, abdominal vasculature, kidneys, adrenals, and bile ducts.
-Describes in detail the proper techniques of imaging each individual organ, including transducer selection, patient position, and scan technique.
-Covers the interrelationships of various organs in disease processes such as renal carcinoma, metastatic liver disease, adult and juvenile polycystic kidney disease, gallstones, adrenal tumors, and obstructive jaundice.
-This course includes an integrated, hands-on scanning component with required competency assessment.
-Prerequisites: Must be enrolled in DMS, DPP, or DMP programs.
+DS223 ABDOMINAL ULTRASOUND I (3.0 credits/60 clock hours) This course presents normal conditions of the gallbladder, liver, spleen, pancreas, abdominal vasculature, kidneys, adrenals, and bile ducts.
+It covers the normal sonographic appearance, variants, and function of organs as it relates to disease processes.
+Pathology will be taught including simple and complex cysts, stones, fluid, and inflammatory changes.
+This course includes a hands-on lab with required competency assessments.
+Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.